Leaseweb/terraform-provider-leaseweb/ARCHITECTURE.md

 ## Variables

-Where possible try to use `plan`,`state` & `config` as names for variables that reference terraform plan, state & config.
+Where possible use `plan`,`state` & `config` as names for variables that reference terraform plan, state & config.